saeta-eth/node-cpal/README.md

 - [CPAL](https://github.com/RustAudio/cpal) - The Rust Cross-Platform Audio Library
 - [Neon](https://neon-bindings.com/) - Rust bindings for writing safe and fast native Node.js modules

+### Publishing New Versions

+This package uses GitHub Actions to build platform-specific binaries and publish them to npm.
+See [PUBLISHING.md](PUBLISHING.md) for detailed instructions on how to publish new versions.